benkaan001/gym-joy/README.md

 - The application uses the Apollo Client library to consume GraphQL APIs on the front end.

-- This is also Progressive Web Application that uses web manifest and service worker for offline functionality
+- This is a Progressive Web Application that uses `web manifest` and `service worker` for offline functionality

 ## Installation